huggingface/transformers/docs/source/parallelism.md

 ![mp-pp](imgs/parallelism-gpipe-bubble.png)

 It's easy to see from the bottom diagram how PP has less dead zones, where GPUs are idle.
-The idle parts are referred to as the "buble".
+The idle parts are referred to as the "bubble".

 Both parts of the diagram show a parallelism that is of degree 4.
 That is 4 GPUs are participating in the pipeline.
 So there is the forward path of 4 pipe stages F0, F1, F2 and F3 and then the return reverse order backward path of B3, B2, B1 and B0.